 I don’t know about you, but I am definitely not a morning person and when it comes to eating breakfast, that is what gets left out.
 Not Good!
 I really do hate making breakfast but I know also that it truly is the most important meal of the day.

 I know that making anything Paleo isn’t usually quick and easy because it takes much more preparation than just picking up a box of cereal at the store.
 Quick and easy are relative, meaning that quick and easy to one person will mean something totally different to another person.
-Because of that, I tried to include the quickest and easiest Paleo breakfast recipes I could find.
+Because of that, I tried to include the quickest and easiest recipes I could find.

-Easy Paleo Breakfast Recipes from Other Readers
+Easy Paleo Recipes for Breakfast from Other Readers

 I am a member of a large Paleo Facebook group.
 I think it’s interesting and I get a lot of ideas from other people who also eat Paleo.
 I’d like to share some of the comments with you.
-So one day Page N. asked the other members of the group what they like to eat for go to breakfast ideas.
+So one day Page N. asked the other members of the group what they like to eat for go-to breakfast ideas.
 I’d like to include some of the responses that apply here.
 These responses are for quick and easy breakfast ideas.

 Aliza said We do eggs with whatever veggies we like in it.
 Broccoli, spinach, peppers, mushrooms, onion and whatever else we have I am not a huge egg eater but love to eat these.
 Meat if you want to add that too.